Online Sunshine Logo

 (3) Employers shall pay employees a minimum wage at an hourly rate of $6.15 for all hours worked in Florida.
 Only those individuals entitled to receive the federal minimum wage under the federal Fair Labor Standards Act, as amended, and its implementing regulations shall be eligible to receive the state minimum wage pursuant to s.
 24, Art.
 X of the State Constitution and this section.
 The provisions of ss.
 213 and 214 of the federal Fair Labor Standards Act, as interpreted by applicable federal regulations and implemented by the Secretary of Labor, are incorporated herein.

-(b) The Department of Revenue and the Department of Economic Opportunity shall annually publish the amount of the adjusted state minimum wage and the effective date.
-Publication shall occur by posting the adjusted state minimum wage rate and the effective date on the Internet home pages of the Department of Economic Opportunity and the Department of Revenue by October 15 of each year.
-In addition, to the extent funded in the General Appropriations Act, the Department of Economic Opportunity shall provide written notice of the adjusted rate and the effective date of the adjusted state minimum wage to all employers registered in the most current reemployment assistance database.
+(b) The Department of Revenue and the Department of Commerce shall annually publish the amount of the adjusted state minimum wage and the effective date.
+Publication shall occur by posting the adjusted state minimum wage rate and the effective date on the Internet home pages of the Department of Commerce and the Department of Revenue by October 15 of each year.
+In addition, to the extent funded in the General Appropriations Act, the Department of Commerce shall provide written notice of the adjusted rate and the effective date of the adjusted state minimum wage to all employers registered in the most current reemployment assistance database.
 Such notice shall be mailed by November 15 of each year using the addresses included in the database.
 Employers are responsible for maintaining current address information in the reemployment assistance database.
-The Department of Economic Opportunity is not responsible for failure to provide notice due to incorrect or incomplete address information in the database.
-The Department of Economic Opportunity shall provide the Department of Revenue with the adjusted state minimum wage rate information and effective date in a timely manner.
+The Department of Commerce is not responsible for failure to provide notice due to incorrect or incomplete address information in the database.
+The Department of Commerce shall provide the Department of Revenue with the adjusted state minimum wage rate information and effective date in a timely manner.

 (5) It shall be unlawful for an employer or any other party to discriminate in any manner or take adverse action against any person in retaliation for exercising rights protected pursuant to s.
 24, Art.
 X of the State Constitution.
 Rights protected include, but are not limited to, the right to file a complaint or inform any person of his or her potential rights pursuant to s.
 24, Art.
 X of the State Constitution and to assist him or her in asserting such rights.